Hanserfaust/game-developers-base/README.md

 Python 3.10, all installed and contained in a virtual environment.
 Server components (when needed) are started using docker-compose.

-The intention of this
-repository is mostly educational or to provide a skeleton for further development and to provide a complete and well-defined starting point, developer setup instructions to get started.
+The intention of this repository is mostly educational and to provide a skeleton for further development.
+It provides a well-defined starting point with developer setup instructions to get things going.

 I [browsed for the available game frameworks](https://geekflare.com/python-game-development-libraries-frameworks/) and decided to first go for cocos2d as it seemed to be the best maintained and documented as of 2023.

+Cocos-2D builds on Pyglet and latest release (v0.6.9) was made in November 2020.

+Main home page for Cocos-2D: http://los-cocos.github.io/cocos-site/, also see the [PyPi site](https://pypi.org/project/cocos2d/).

 So for now focus will go to showing how to use that.
 At a later point I may show similar examples for another framework.